Things I've overheard in a Neapolitan pizzeria lately:

 - "You can't really pick it up."

 I guess that even after the great American pizza renaissance of the 2000s, Neapolitan pizza is still new to some folks.
-And, whatever, that's cools.
+And that's OK.
 I just figured I'd try to demystify it a bit if you've never had it.

 Update/note: This post is geared toward folks in the U.S. or elsewhere who have never tried Neapolitan, Neapolitan-style, or Neapolitan-inspired pizza.
 It does not pertain to actual Neapolitan pizza in Naples, Italy.